-That same year, Dr. Barlow returned to Chatham and joined his father’s Victoria Street medical practice.
+Dr. Barlow returned to Chatham in 1949 and joined his father’s Victoria Avenue medical practice.
 Shortly thereafter, Dr. Barlow opened his own general practice at 143 Thames Street, where he remained until his retirement from primary care in 1972.

-During his medical career, Dr. Barlow was a delegate to the Ontario Medical Association, and he served as President of the Kent County Medical Society for a term.
+During his medical career, Dr. Barlow was a delegate to the Ontario Medical Association, and he served as the President of the Kent County Medical Society in 1965.
 He also served as the Chief of General Practice at St. Joseph’s Hospital from 1960 until 1965, and he was Secretary of Staff at the Public General Hospital from 1957 to 1958.

-In recognition of his dedication to the medical profession and local community, Dr. Barlow was honored with the Glenn Sawyer Service Award in 1989.
+In recognition of his dedication to the medical profession and local community, Dr. Barlow was honoured with the Glenn Sawyer Service Award in 1989.

-Mrs. Barlow died on the 8th of December, 2015.
-She was buried at Maple Leaf Cemetery in Chatham.
+Mrs. Barlow died at the Chatham-Kent Health Alliance on the 8th of December, 2015.
+Dr. Barlow died at the Chatham-Kent Health Alliance on the 11th of October, 2018.
+Dr. and Mrs. Barlow were buried at Maple Leaf Cemetery in Chatham.

-*Dr. Barlow’s father, Dr. Henry Summer Barlow also appears on the Chatham-Kent Physician Tribute.
+*Dr. Barlow’s father, Dr. Henry Summers Barlow also appears on the Chatham-Kent Physician Tribute.
 Mrs. Barlow’s nephew, Dr. Peter Sheldrick also appears on the Chatham-Kent Physician Tribute website.